Ibizugbe/vet_clinic/README.md

 # curriculum-databases-projects-template

-> This is a database of a vetinary clinic that holds data about different animals.
+> In this project, we used a relational database to create the initial data structure for a vet clinic.
+We created a table to store animals' information, insert some data into it, and query it.

 ## Getting Started